TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 Both LA3000 and LA3000 Spur are signed LA3000, so the spur was assigned to segment shown on DOTD maps as the spur.

+Both ends of LA 3046 are unclear.
+Signage is minimal but there are no other numbers assigned to Causeway Blvd, which is considered a state highway for most of its length according to maps.

 **Unknown routes**